Junoh-Kang/Junoh-Kang.github.io/_posts/2023-09-03-dl : Diffusion Models in Two Perspectives.md

   - name: Overview
   - name: Maximizing Log-Likelihood
   - name: Matching Marginal Distributions

 ---
 ## Overview

 **DDPM**<d-cite key="ho2020denoising"></d-cite> and **Score-Based Model**<d-cite key="song2021scorebased"></d-cite> introduce diffusion model as a new paradigm of generative models.
 Since the concepts of both papers are similar, one might regard **Score-Based Model**<d-cite key="song2021scorebased"></d-cite> as only a continuous version of **DDPM**<d-cite key="ho2020denoising"></d-cite>.
-However in my opinion, two papers have slight different views, even their loss functions and implementations are the same.
+Two papers have slight different views, even their loss functions and implementations are similar.

 This post mainly explains how formulations and objectives of two papers are different, and how they are related even with the differences.